Manufacturing

 The Manufacturing workstream

-The Manufacturing workstream aims to foster the right conditions to redevelop solar PV manufacturing in the EU, through a decisive European industrial policy.
+SolarPower Europe’s Manufacturing workstream works to foster the right conditions to redevelop solar PV manufacturing in the EU, through a decisive European industrial policy.
 It monitors and inputs the different critical EU legislative files expected in the coming years that support the solar PV industry.
-It also supports EU industrial projects in accessing different support mechanisms, from State Aid frameworks to European funds and green public procurement rules.
+It also supports EU industrial projects in accessing different support mechanisms, from State Aid frameworks to European funds, green public procurement rules and the EU Net-Zero Industry Act.

 Our major accomplishments